musichien/kairos/CONTRIBUTING.md

 **Thank you for contributing to Kairos!**

-*Together, we can help everyone remember their best self.*
+*Together, we can help everyone remember their best self while protecting their dignity and privacy.*

 **"With solid science and strong ethics, we help everyone remember their best self."**